jdunkerley/ToDosElectron/README.md

 An Electron application consists of two processes:

 * **Main**: This is a NodeJS based script which serves as the entry point into the application.
-It is responsible for instantiating the `BrowserWindows` instances and also manages various applicaiton life cycle events
+It is responsible for instantiating the `BrowserWindows` instances and also manages various application lifecycle events
 * **Renderer**: This is a Chromium based browser.
 It is the User Interface part of the application.
 It has the same kind of structure you would expect if you use Chrome.
-One master process and each `WebView` is it's own process.
+One master process and each `WebView` is its own process.

-The two process share some APIs and communicate between each other over uning interprocess communication.
+The two process share some APIs and communicate between each other over using interprocess communication.
 There is a great amount of detail on this [Electron's process post](https://medium.com/@ccnokes/deep-dive-into-electrons-main-and-renderer-processes-7a9599d5c9e2).

-As we have two process we are wanting to build output for we need to adjust the `webpack.config.js` file to handle this.
-For the two processes there are two different [`target`](https://webpack.js.org/configuration/target/) settings needed - `electron-main` and `electron-renderer`.
+As we have two processes we are wanting to build output for we need to adjust the `webpack.config.js` file to handle this.
+For the two processes, there are two different [`target`](https://webpack.js.org/configuration/target/) settings needed - `electron-main` and `electron-renderer`.
 If the configuration file exports an array then WebPack will interrupt each of the objects as parallel build processes.
 Replace the `module.exports` section of the configuration with:

 ```js
 const HtmlWebpackPlugin = require('html-webpack-plugin')